 These program guidelines are subject to change after the publication date.
 Changes will be clearly noted on this page.

-Potential applicants, especially first time applicants, are encouraged to review all published material and contact program manager Lindsay Keast at email@example.com with questions well in advance of application deadlines.
+Potential applicants, especially first time applicants, are encouraged to review all published material and contact Arts, Film, and Media Coordinator EJ Philby Burton at email@example.com with questions well in advance of application deadlines.

 The Iowa Arts Council is committed to providing reasonable accommodations to eligible applicants.
-For technical support submitting an application, please contact the Accessibility Coordinator Lindsay Keast at 515-281-8352 or firstname.lastname@example.org at least two weeks in advance of application deadlines.
+For application support, please contact the Accessibility Coordinator Lindsay Keast at 515-281-8352 or firstname.lastname@example.org at least two weeks in advance of application deadlines.

 Fiscal Year 2024 Application Deadline

 May 1, 2023 at 11:59 PM for the funding period of July 1, 2023-June 30, 2025.

 Typically, applicants are notified of funding decisions within eight weeks after the application deadline.

 Grant recipients are required to complete a one year progress report by August 1, 2024, unless the project has already concluded and the final report has been turned in.

 Grant recipients are required to complete a final report by August 1, 2025.